LucaCottiZelati/SQL_DataScience/bivariate_analysis_odds_ratio_cardiovascular_risk/work/SQL_Identification_Significant_Variable.md

 However, the analysis of the ratios does not show one association that is clearly much stronger than the others.

 A possible next step would be to use the **odds ratio (OR)** in order to determine whether one of these variables is more strongly associated with heart attack risk.
+View SQL_Odds_Ratio file.